Something is missing from our website.

 By removing the things that were making us money, such as sidebar ads and sponsored posts, we could improve the blog and make it much more enjoyable for the reader.

-For the little trickle of income we made from advertising, how much were we annoying our visitors?
+For the little trickle of income we made from advertising, how much were we annoying our readers?

 Could we offer a better website viewing experience, if we were willing to give up on the small bit of money the blog was earning us?

 I know that excessive ads, pop-ups, email opt-ins and promotional crap on websites often makes me hit the back button and never go back again.
-I can only assume that many others feel the same way.
+Based on this, I only assume that many others feel the same way.

 I want to write for Global Goose without thinking about money